 Emulators give teams the ability to implement parallel testing and test automation via external frameworks like Appium or Espresso.
 Selenium revolutionized the world of web app testing by pioneering browser-based test automation.
 Today, Appium is its counterpart for mobile app testing and uses the same WebDriver API that powers Selenium.
 This enables automation of native, hybrid, and mobile web apps and also increases the speed of tests for organizations.
 Emulators enable parallel testing in a way that can’t be achieved with devices in a lab.
 Because tests on emulators are software-defined, multiple tests can be run on tens of emulators at the click of a button without having to manually prepare each emulator for the tests.
 Further, automation is easier with emulators as the tests can be executed without manual intervention, and be controlled remotely.

-The speed of release and change demands of mobile development is agile and requires the continuous testing as a key component to the overall regression testing strategy.
+The speed of release and change demands of mobile development is agile and requires continuous testing as a key component of the overall regression testing strategy.
 In order to properly build out a mobile regression testing strategy, the dev/test teams should be well equipped with the following:

 - Highly scalable, highly available solution: Developers and testers need to ensure that the infrastructure for mobile testing allows the team to expand coverage as the test suite grows.
 The goal is to decrease test execution time while providing fast feedback and to ensure that the team spends less time chasing false failures and more time on actual testing and defect remediation.